sidsbrmnn/node-passport-example/README.md

 # node-passport-example

-Simple app to demonstrate authentication in a Node app using Passport.js
+This Node application makes use of Express, Mongoose and Passport to demonstrate authentication using the `passport-local` authentication strategy.

+The passport configuration settings can be found in `services/passport.js`.

+Note: This does not include the `passport-local-mongoose` module.
+It is a custom implementation of the `passport-local` module.

 ## Quick start